 Read More Read LessMr.
-Kakarla is responsible for overall ISCO project design, field implementation, project management, regulatory reporting, and field oversight.
-He has managed over 200 ISCO projects and serves as the contact for technical issues and field implementation issues.
+Kakarla is responsible for overall project design, field implementation, project management, regulatory reporting, and field oversight.
+He has managed over 200 projects and serves as the contact for technical issues and field implementation issues.
 Mr. Kakarla is also in charge of laboratory research aimed at optimizing treatment efficiencies for both soil and ground water contamination.
 Additionally, he performs literature reviews detailing ongoing oxidative research and acts as a liaison between ISOTEC and various academic institutions currently studying oxidative technologies in an effort to optimize ISCO treatment technologies.
 He has taught ISCO courses, hosted workshops, published in peer-reviewed journals, and chaired sessions at numerous conferences.
 Prior to ISOTEC, Mr. Kakarla served as a research and teaching assistant at Washington State University and completed his thesis on chemical oxidation of sorbed, hydrophobic contaminants in surface soils using in-situ Fenton-like processes.
+Mr. Kakarla has a Master of Science in Environmental Engineering from Washington State University and Bachelor of Technology (Honors) in Civil Engineering from Indian Institute of Technology (IIT), Kharagpur.

-Mr. Eilber has fifteen years of experience in the environmental consulting industry and is responsible for the design and implementation of ISCO at contaminated sites across the United States.
-Mr. Eilber has worked on ISCO remediation projects at former and active military installations, chemical facilities, retail and commercial dry cleaning operations as well as active and decommissioned gasoline stations throughout the United States, Canada and Japan.
+Read More Read LessMr.
+Eilber has worked on ISCO remediation projects at former and active military installations, active refineries, chemical facilities, retail and commercial dry cleaning operations as well as active and decommissioned gasoline stations throughout the United States, Canada and Japan.

 Paul Dombrowski, PE

-Senior Remediation Engineer
+Director & Senior Remediation Engineer

-Mr. Dombrowski has over 14 years in the environmental industry with experience in hazardous waste site investigation and remediation, with a focus in designing and implementing in-situ remediation technologies.
+Mr. Dombrowski has over 16 years experience in the environmental industry specially in hazardous waste site investigation and remediation, with a focus in designing and implementing in-situ remediation technologies.

 Read More Read LessAt ISOTEC, Mr. Dombrowski is a technical leader for design, implementation, and management for a full suite of remediation technologies and supports activities to incorporate developing and innovative technologies and approaches to support ISOTEC projects and customers.

 Mr. Dombrowski’s remediation experience includes chlorinated solvents, petroleum hydrocarbons, 1,4-dioxane, and manufactured gas plant sites.
 He has direct experience designing and/or implementing a broad range of in-situ groundwater technologies including chemical oxidation, bioremediation, zero valent iron, injectable activated carbon, soil vapor extraction, and thermal remediation.
 Mr. Dombrowski also has experience with PFAS investigations, design and build for water/wastewater projects, and research experience in arsenic and metals geochemistry.